hubblecommerce/hubble-docs/docs/pwa/architecture/components.md

 ## Disclaimer
 Unlike other interface solutions hubble doesn't provide a full component ui library and that for a reason.
-In our opinion most ui libraries aren't flexible enough and always produce an unnecessary overhead which conflicts directly with our seek for the best performance possible.
+In our opinion most ui libraries aren't flexible enough and always produce an unnecessary overhead which conflicts directly with our goal to serve the best performance possible.

 ## Component Approach
 When we create a component, we try to achieve things like look and feel just with plain HTML and CSS (SCSS) at first.